alist-org/docs/docs/guide/advanced/sso.md

   6. For Redirect UDIs/Origins, enter the following, replacing [your.alist.domain] with the FQDN for your AList installation:
     ```
     https://your.alist.domain/api/auth/sso_callback\?method=sso_get_token

     https://your.alist.domain/api/auth/sso_callback\?method=get_sso_id
     ```

-    Please note the `\` character before `?` as an escape character for the regex used for this URI is mandatory.
+    Please note the \ character before ? as an escape character for the regex used for this URI is mandatory.
   7. Make note of the signing key selected as you will need it later.
 This guide assumes you will use the default `authentik Self-signed Certificate`
   8. Save the new provider

-2. **Create an Application for AList**
+**Create an Application for AList**
   1. Menu -> Applications -> Application -> Create
   2. Enter an application name, recommended `AList`
   3. An application slug of `alist` will be automatically selected for you.
 This guide assumes you will keep this value
-  4. Select the provider by name you selected in step 1.3 - `AList`
+  4. Select the provider by name you selected in Provider Setup step 3 - `AList`
   5. Save the new application

-3. **Retrieve the JWT certificate**
+**Retrieve the JWT certificate**
   1. Menu -> System -> Certificates
-  2. Select the `>` next to the `authentik Self-signed Certificate` If you chose another certificate for the application, select that certificate instead
+  2. Select the `>` next to the `authentik Self-signed Certificate`.
+If you chose another certificate for the application, select that certificate instead
   3. Click Download Certificate to get a copy of the public JWT key

 ## AList Setup